 What is the value of a tuition exchange scholarship?

-The tuition exchange scholarship at Saint Vincent College covers the full cost of tuition for the academic year.
-For 2020-2021 this amount is $36,586.
+The tuition exchange scholarship at Saint Vincent College covers the full cost of tuition for the academic year, less the reduction as noted above for PELL, PHEAA, and SEOG Grants.

 Are there any special conditions attached to a tuition exchange scholarship?

 Once a student is provided with a tuition exchange scholarship, Saint Vincent College will continue it to a maximum of eight (8) consecutive semesters excluding summer and winter intersessions, provided the employee remains eligible at the host institution.